Posted by Mary on May 7, 2020

 Create a list of flowers you’d like to use then adapt those flowers to flowers that look similar but work well in your yard.

 Some or all of these elements add greatly to your Mary Garden.
-Planning where they fit now is good design technique.
+Planning where they fit now will be a huge asset to your planting later on.

 The final project on our family projects list is affordable and well suited for teenagers.
 You can often find free pallets posted on Craiglist or other publications.
-This project assumes a support fence along with posts and cross boards has already been built.
+This project assumes a support fence along with posts and cross boards already established.

 Family projects like this are ideal for teenage boys because it teaches them valuable home maintenance skills and gives them a sense of accomplishment all while adding functional beauty to the family home.